 RCO Best Practices

 A recovery community organization (RCO) is an independent, non-profit organization led and governed by representatives of local communities of recovery that does any, one, or combination of the following activities.
 These activities are available to all community members and are not restricted to individuals enrolled in a specific educational, treatment, or residential program.

-To ensure fidelity to the RCO model, Faces & Voices of Recovery, RCOs across the nation, and stakeholders have identified the following criteria as national best practices for recovery community organizations.
+To ensure fidelity to the recovery community organization model, Faces & Voices of Recovery, RCOs across the nation, and stakeholders have identified the following as national best practices for recovery community organizations.

 1. Non-profit Organization